 The trends are influenced by such regulatory advances and voluntary initiatives by industry associations to make ship recycling more environment-friendly which have put Bangladesh in a favorable position.

-Oil tankers, bulk carriers and container ships are related to most of the tonnage sold for demolition.
+Oil tankers, bulk carriers, and container ships are related to most of the tonnage sold for demolition.
 While previously bulk carriers were the most frequent vessel type sold for demolition, the type was replaced by oil tankers in 2018.
 Bangladesh was reported to sell 5,980,000 gross tons of oil tankers and 1,115,000 gross tons of bulk carriers.
 Despite the progress made in 2019, the Bangladesh shipbreaking industry has surely faced mention-worthy disruptions in its operations due to COVID-19.

-The adverse impact of COVID-19 on shipbreaking industry in Bangladesh steered spillover effects on associated industries including shipbuilding and steel.
+The adverse impact of COVID-19 on the shipbreaking industry in Bangladesh steered spillover effects on associated industries including shipbuilding and steel.
 Owing to lockdowns imposed in March 2020, the shipbuilding industry has faced order cancellation issues, paralleled with the readymade garments sector.
-According to the Association of Export Oriented Shipbuilding Industries of Bangladesh (AEOSIB), the exporting companies have witnessed cancellation of export orders worth USD 120 million.
+According to the Association of Export Oriented Shipbuilding Industries of Bangladesh (AEOSIB), the exporting companies have witnessed the cancellation of export orders worth USD 120 million.

 Global shipbuilding giants were not immunized from the dire impact of COVID-19 as well.
 Chinese yards and South Korean yards have seen plunging orders, 50 percent and 81 percent of falls respectively.
 The number of orders is predicted to decline by 26 percent throughout the year.
 In tune with the global scenario, FMC Dockyard, a shipbuilding company encountered postponement of 52 sale orders with 12 for exports.

 Meanwhile, the ship-breaker companies employing 0.2 million people could not supply scraps, the vital raw materials for steel, to the steel mills.
-In April 2020, the industry insiders had demanded BDT 3000 crore cash incentive with 2 percent interest for keeping the shipyards functional.
-However, given the economy gradually reopening, both the shipbuilding and shipbreaking industry are expected to resume their operations and recover from the crisis in the near future.
+In April 2020, the industry insiders had demanded a BDT 3000 crore cash incentive with 2 percent interest for keeping the shipyards functional.
+However, given the economy gradually reopening, both the shipbuilding and shipbreaking industries are expected to resume their operations and recover from the crisis in the near future.

 As the evolving shipbuilding industry had attracted a strong focus from the government, a draft of the Shipbuilding Industry Development Policy 2019 was prepared by the Ministry of Industries.
 Being provided with necessary fiscal support, the industry is projected to earn USD 4 billion over the next five years by exploring its export potential.
 Moreover, the policies are designed with high hopes of generating employment for 0.1 million people.